About

 Content

 Tree shelters help to protect your tree from deer rubbing their antlers on the stem of the tree and stripping its bark.
 Please follow these guidelines to install your tree shelter.
-These shelters cannot be used for shrubs or coniferous trees, only single stem decisions trees.
+These shelters cannot be used for shrubs or coniferous trees, only single-stem deciduous trees.

 Installation: